pulibrary/drds-rails-template/README.md

 - For teams at PUL, it can be used as a template to start new projects.
 - For new developers, it can be taken as an example of best practices.

+For PUL teams, after [making a new repo from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) run `fill-template.rb` and it will update files to reflect the new repo name.

-If you are a new developer, it is recommended to use as a reference rather than a starting point.
+If you are a new developer, it is recommended to use this as a reference rather than a starting point.
 I.e. read through this README and other files, but generate your own new rails app and add/configure tooling there directly.
 Otherwise your new app will likely need immediate maintenance and updates.